 1. Online Crowdsourcing:

-We created suggest.bayareabikeshare.com, inviting the public to tell us where they want to see future stations.
+In May 2015, we created suggest.bayareabikeshare.com, inviting the public to tell us where they want to see future stations.
 To date we have received nearly 5,000 suggestions from individuals across the Bay Area.

 2. Technical Siting Analysis:

 After collecting crowd-sourced data, we work with a local planning firm to begin to determine a list of “technically viable” sites for bike share.
 These are sites that work from a traffic safety and urban planning perspective.
 We aim to have 3-5x the number of sites needed for the final system.